 Which is why we’ve chosen MicroLevel for this Kit.
 The microcements contain densifiers so making them super strong, meaning even the fine option is suitable for use on floors.

-The kit includes fibre glass mesh for strength, a choice of primers – one for absorbent surfaces and one for non-absorbent surfaces.
-Enough MicroDur Thick Base for you to complete 2 base coats.
+The kit includes a thick fibreglass mesh for strength, a choice of primers and enough MicroDur Base for you to complete 2 base coats.

 MicroDur is a mono-component microcement, which is mixed with water – this makes it stronger than resin-based bi-component microcements as the cement actually reacts with the water to form concrete.
 MicroDur contains powdered additives give it flexibility, strength and prevent cracking.